 A SaaS business generates income in small monthly installments.
 As a result, tracking MRR helps you track your sales performance.
-MRR and multiple MRR components help you track monthly trends and offer valuable insights.
-You can set MRR benchmarks to help you attain your growth and sales goals.
+MRR and its components help you track monthly trends and offer valuable insights.
+You can set MRR benchmarks to attain your growth and sales goals.
 The MRR trend graph also helps you identify your best months and craft seasonal strategies.

 Lastly, as MRR predicts the inward cash flow for the next month, you get a brief idea about the amount of capital you will have at your disposal.
 This crucial information helps you with resource management and reinvestments.
 These projections are consistent and reliable and can help with the expansion of business.
 In addition, the different versions of MRR helps you find areas where you can cut back on expenses.